exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

 Each algorithm should extend the `UDFQueryHandler` abstract class and then implement the following methods:
 * `start()`: This method is called at the first execution of the query hander, that is, in the first iteration.
 It returns a result object: Either _Finish_ or _Continue_.
   * The _Finish_ result object contains the final result of the implemented algorithm.
-  * The _Continue_ object contains the query list that will be executed before the next iteration and whose results are used as input fo the next iteraton.
+  * The _Continue_ object contains the query list that will be executed before the next iteration and whose results are used as input for the next iteration.
 * `handle_query_result()`: This method is called at the following iterations to handle the result of the queries of the previous iteration.

 Here is an example class definition using an adhoc implementation within the UDF.
 The example uses the module `builtins` and dynamically adds ExampleQueryHandler and ExampleQueryHandlerFactory to it.